oracle/cloudtestdrive/DataScience/lab100/lab.md

 fig = plot.figure()
 ```

 `Conclusion`: This deviates from the Normal Distribution.
-You see that it is positively skewed.
+You see that it is left skewed.
 The regression algorithms that we will use later on has problems with such a distribution.
 We will have to address this problem.

-# Data Preparation
+## Data Preparation

-During Data Exploration, we have realized that several changes must be made to he dataset.
+During Data Exploration, we have realized that several changes must be made to the dataset.
 Data Preparation is a logical result of Data Exploration; we will now take action based on the insights that we gained earlier.

-.

 ### Update missing values